syncfusion-content/flutter-docs/Flutter/xlsio/working-with-table.md

 # Working with Excel Tables

-Excel tables helps to organize and analyze data and Flutter XlsIO supports creating and manipulating these tables.
+Excel tables helps to organize and analyze data, and Flutter XlsIO supports creating and manipulating these tables.

 ## Creating a Table